 When I came to Australia I was given the opportunity to experience not only an extremely remote part of the country, but also life in an aboriginal community.
 So of course I said goodbye to civilization and made my way to the tiny Groote Eylandt off the coast of the Northern Territories.

-Groote Eylandt is part of an archipelago located on the western side of the Gulf of Carpentaria, 600km south east of Darwin.
-The island has an incredible coast line best explored by boat and the oceans are rich in marine life for some world class fishing (which is much more exciting when you have to fight sharks for your catch).
+Groote Eylandt is part of an archipelago located on the western side of the Gulf of Carpentaria, 600km southeast of Darwin.
+The island has an incredible coastline best explored by boat and the oceans are rich in marine life for some world-class fishing (which is much more exciting when you have to fight sharks for your catch).
+You can view the highlights here.

 The largest community is the GEMCO mining town of Alyangula, where you can do a bit of shopping, grab a beer or escape to the pool.
 There are also two Indigenous communities on Groote; Angurugu, a short drive south of Alyangula, and Umbakumba (my new home) an hour’s drive to the east; no phone signal, no beer and no safe place to swim.